Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 #### 2.5.1 Touchpoints: effects and changes

-- Edge Router provides all **routing and access controls** in CSM-1.2 (via a virtual routing instance if Arista switch pair is used).
+- Edge Router provides all **routing and access controls** in CSM 1.2 (via a virtual routing instance if Arista switch pair is used).
-As noted above, non-Arista router configurations are out of scope for CSM-1.2 work.
+As noted above, non-Arista router configurations are out of scope for CSM 1.2 work.
 - Internal to the system CHN traffic will exist in the same Layer 2 domain with internal HSN traffic until the Slingshot network supports VLAN separation.
 - Compute (CN) and Application Node (UAN in this case) configuration or IPv4 addressing and routing will be via CFS.
-  - When multiple hsn interfaces exists the CHN can be configured to load balance TCP/UDP traffic &quot;flows&quot; across interfaces via ECMP Layer 3 routing in Linux.
+  - When multiple HSN interfaces exists the CHN can be configured to load balance TCP/UDP traffic &quot;flows&quot; across interfaces via ECMP Layer 3 routing in Linux.
-- UAI addressing and routing over the hsn interfaces for the NCN workers is required.
+- UAI addressing and routing over the HSN interfaces for the NCN workers is required.
-- API endpoints in MetalLB for the CHN will be accessible over NCN worker hsn interfaces (via ECMP Layer 3 routing).
+- API endpoints in MetalLB for the CHN will be accessible over NCN worker HSN interfaces (via ECMP Layer 3 routing).
   - MetalLB will peer with the Edge Routers to supply load balanced API access.

 <a name="252-when-configuration-occurs"></a>